Pop 2 (mixtape): Recording

 Recording for Pop 2 began in September 2017, just two months before the mixtape was to be completed, with Charli reaching out to producer and PC Music founder A. G. Cook to suggest they work on a new project following their previous mixtape Number 1 Angel (2017) appointing him as executive producer.
 Cook stated that "we wanted it to feel like a complete restart in terms of the image and style of it" in comparison to their previous project.
 The majority of recording took place in Alicia Keys' old New York studio, with other sessions occurring in London.
 Charli extensively utilized Auto-Tune, which Cook experimented with and manipulated on particular tracks.
 She stated that "the mixtape is in this very free, fast, and experimental world.
 But it's also still intended to be pop.
 It's what I naturally gravitate towards."

-Charli XCX explained the decision to put out Number 1 Angel and Pop 2 as mixtapes instead of studio albums in a 2019 interview with The Fader:

-Maybe I just wasn't sure people wanted it from me, honestly.
-Also, I'm signed to a major label, so the second you call something an album, there's all this stress and fear and pressure and scheduling.
-They're like, "Oh, she's putting an album out.
-When's Ed Sheeran releasing his album?
-We got to make sure it doesn't go anywhere near that," and all that.
-It's like a schedule.
-The second you just change the language to mixtape, nobody cares.
-So, I was just like, "Cool, I'm doing mixtapes then."
-Then it was just like there was no kind of logistical stress, even though it's the same thing.
-I mean, it's 10 original songs, it's artwork, it's features, it's whatever, it's the same.

 Collaborations which appear on the record include Canadian singer Carly Rae Jepsen, Brazilian singer and drag queen Pabllo Vittar, Estonian rapper Tommy Cash, German pop singer Kim Petras and Korean-American hip hop artist Jay Park among others.
 Charli stated that "this mixtape isn't necessarily about me – it's really about giving everybody their moment to own the song."
 The mixtape was to feature a contribution from rapper Lil Peep, which was shelved following his death in November.
+Charli cited being signed to a major label and potential pressure from the public as reasons for Pop 2 being a mixtape.

-A reworked version of "Track 10", titled "Blame It on Your Love", was later released in May 2019 as the second single from her third studio album Charli.
+A reworked version of "Track 10", titled "Blame It on Your Love" and featuring American singer and rapper Lizzo, was later released in May 2019 as the second single from her third studio album Charli.

 Singles

+The first single from Pop 2, "Out of My Head" featuring Tove Lo and Alma was released on 8 December 2017 along the pre-order of the mixtape on digital platforms.